Description | Bloodgood London Plane Tree (Plantanus x acerfolia) is a large tree with ornamental olive green to cream exfoliating bark. |

 Dimensions | 50 by 40 in 20-30 years, 70 feet tall by equal sapread in maturitiy, pyramdial when young becoming rounded |

-Maintenance | has a good resstance to anthracnose, a Plantanus attacking fungus |
+Maintenance | This cultivar has a good resistance to anthracnose, a Plantanus attacking fungus. |

 Propagation | cuttings |

-Cultivar Origin | Originated in James Bloodgoods nursery Long Island New York, USA prior to 1900.
+Cultivar Origin | Originated in James Bloodgoods Nursery Long Island, New York, USA prior to 1900.
 Bloodgood is a result of a cross between P. orientalis and P. occidentalis |

-Notes & Reference | #01-Manual of Woody Landscape Plants (Michael Dirr), #93-North American Landscape Trees (Arthur Lee Jacobson), #144-Missouri Botanical Gardens web site (www.missouribotanicalgarden.org) |
+Notes & Reference | #01-Manual of Woody Landscape Plants (Michael Dirr), #93-North American Landscape Trees (Arthur Lee Jacobson), #144-Missouri Botanical Gardens web site (www.missouribotanicalgarden.org), #270-North Carolina Extention Gardener Tool Box (https://plants.ces.ncsu.edu/plants) |